Video Editing, Part VII

 The illustration below shows a basic representation of how scenes, transitions, and audio sources can be represented on the timeline.

 Note in the top half of the illustration that transition effects (in black) are used between scenes one and two, and two and three.

 So we move from scene one through a transition to scene two, and then through a transition effect to scene 3.

 A mouse is used to drag the elements into different positions.

-sound effects are faded down (by dragging the red lines down with a mouse) as
+are faded down (by dragging the red lines down with a mouse) as the narration

 The question arises, what happens if you select two video sources for display at the same time -- for example, in the above illustration Scene 1 and Scene 2 without the transition effect that moves fully from one to the other?

 Answer: As you might expect, you simply end up with one scene on top of the other -- which may result in a mess, or (if you know what you are doing) a crafted effect in compositing or layering.